 College is a time to explore independence and choice-making.
 The majority of CSU students make wise choices about alcohol and other drugs.
 However, for some students, alcohol and other drug use can be a major obstacle to their personal and academic success.

 Health Education and Prevention Services staff work collaboratively on substance abuse prevention efforts, focused on helping students make healthy and responsible choices, while avoiding harm to self and others.
-Strategies used address negative effects of misuse and abuse at the individual, group and community level.
+Strategies used address risk and enhance protective factors at the individual, group and community level.

 Key initiatives from CSU’s Substance Abuse Prevention Strategic Plan include:

 - Required completion of AlcoholEdu, an online course that empowers students to make well-informed decisions about alcohol and prepares them to respond in risky drinking situations, by all first-year students and transfer students under age 23 by the first day of classes of their first semester on campus.